-If you’ve been in bankruptcy before, you may be wondering what the time limitation is for filing a new bankruptcy and receiving a discharge.
+If you’ve been in bankruptcy before, you may have heard about discharge intervals for bankruptcy.
+You also may be wondering what the time limitation is for filing a new bankruptcy and receiving a discharge.
 If you prior bankruptcy was filed any time after October 17, 2005, you can use the following chart to determine what sort of bankruptcy you’re eligible for and whether you can receive a discharge.

 *Unless prior Chapter 13 paid 100% of unsecured claims or 70% of unsecured in good faith/best effort.

 |11 U.S.C. § 727(a)(9)

 |11 U.S.C. § 1328(f)(1)

 There is no waiting period to file a Chapter 7 after a debtor receives a discharge from a Chapter 13 case in which they funded at least 70% of their unsecured debts if the Chapter 13 plan was proposed in good faith and was the debtor’s best effort.